In the Happy Database movies, SQL Server is benign and friendly, with no scary surprises lurking around the next corner. In these movies:

 "...monitor for contention issues, for example by tracking PAGELATCH waits on

-TempDB allocation contention in real time, with the SQL DBA Bundle.
+TempDB allocation contention in real time, with SQL Monitor.

 We have to keep watching